Nationality-crypto/Nationality-crypto/README.md

 - 👋 Hi, I’m @Nationality-crypto
-- 👀 I’m interested in ...
-Digital and securities
+- 👀 I’m interested in Blockchain, Coding,Digital Assets and securities
 - 🌱 I’m currently learning ...
-How to unite the inward and other galaxies for peoductivity and Security
+How to unite the inward and other galaxies for productivity and Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ...Twitter @Phili89557 Discord _nationality

 <!---